 International students in Poland need to subscribe to a health insurance.
 Here’s what you need to know:

-The next step once you’ve submitted your visa application is to wait for a decision.
+Once you’ve submitted your visa application, the next step is to wait for a decision.

-• Ideal Timing: Apply soon after receiving the university acceptance letter, but not earlier than three months before your enrollment date.
+- Apply soon after receiving the university acceptance letter, but not earlier than 3 months before your enrollment date.

 How Long is the Student Visa for Poland Valid?